alexs2112/TerminalHero/README.md

 - Save and Load Inventory
 - Save and Load messages
 - An Escape screen that you can select Save or Load from, also Load from start screen
-	- You can only Save from World, Dungeons, Area, you can Load from anywhere
 - Set encounters to clone their enemies into the CombatScreen when combat begins
 	- We will need to investigate how to clone enemies
 - Remove Encounter.finished and instead populate the player log with it